Colors That Go With Navy Blue — 11 Designer-Approved Pairings That Make This Moody Hue Pop

 (Image credit: A New Day)

-Navy blue can be found amongst the colors that go with pink — a combination that can look sophisticated and grown-up.
+Navy blue can be found among the colors that go with pink — a combination that can look sophisticated and grown-up.
 The shades work well to balance each other out.
 The muted warm, rosy tones counteract any of the cooler tones of the deep blue, while the navy prevents the pink from looking too sweet and sickly.

 The key is to get the undertones right.
-The majority of pinks do have that blueish undertone; it's what gives them their muted tone, so it's best to order samples of your paint or fabric and see how the two shades sit together.
+The majority of pinks do have that blueish undertone — it's what gives them their muted tone — so it's best to order samples of your paint or fabric and see how the two shades sit together.

 How can I use navy blue in an on-trend way?

 To make the overall scheme more interesting, Jewel suggests layering in other shades, especially those from the other side of the color wheel.
-'I might layer in the neutral sofas and drapes, but I then punch it up with pops of red or pink,' she suggests.
-'A design like this results in a room that is soothing, yet visually interesting.'
+"I might layer in the neutral sofas and drapes, but I then punch it up with pops of red or pink," she suggests.
+"A design like this results in a room that is soothing, yet visually interesting."

-What colors to avoid with navy blue
+What are some colors to avoid with navy blue?

 Blue is one of those wonderful colors that goes with everything, so pinpointing what colors to avoid pairing it with is particularly hard.
 In saying that, it all depends on the shades and level of saturation you choose.